 For consciousness, the distinction is between attention, which is what focuses us, and peripheral awareness, which keeps us alert.

 Any time you experience something, you have a point of focus – something that absorbs your mental energy.
 If you’re cooking, for example, this will be cutting vegetables.
 That said, you also know – and this is your awareness – that the dog is running around behind you and that the TV is on downstairs.

 If we stretch this model a little further, we can see how it explains the difference that open-minded people possess that doesn’t seem to come as easily to those who are not yet where they want to be in this regard.

-What open-minded people are able to do, however, is that they can refocus in and out of the thing dictating their attention at any given point, and as a result, they are able to let the peripheral awareness capture whatever lesson a new, conflicting thing may or may not contain.
+What open-minded people are able to do, however, is they can refocus and out on the thing dictating their attention at any given point, and as a result, they are able to let the peripheral awareness capture whatever lesson a new, conflicting thing may or may not contain.

 That’s why even smart people can hear a valid contradictory opinion and still shrug it off like it doesn’t mean a thing.